trydofor/professional-wings/wings-faceless-jooq/readme.md

   "FROM book " +
   "WHERE title = 'In a string literal, this is not a placeholder: {3}.
 And this is not a bind variable: ?'"
 );
+}}
 ```

 Plain SQL templating specification
 Templating with QueryPart placeholders (or bind value placeholders) requires a simple parsing logic to be applied to SQL strings.
 The jOOQ template parser behaves according to the following rules:

- * Single-line comments (starting with -- in all databases (or #) in MySQL) are rendered without modification.
+ * Single-line comments (starting with `--` in all databases (or #) in MySQL) are rendered without modification.
 Any bind variable or QueryPart placeholders in such comments are ignored.
- * Multi-line comments (starting with /* and ending with */ in all databases) are rendered without modification.
+ * Multi-line comments (starting with `/*` and ending with `*/` in all databases) are rendered without modification.
 Any bind variable or QueryPart placeholders in such comments are ignored.
- * String literals (starting and ending with ' in all databases, where all databases support escaping of the quote character by duplication as such: '', or in MySQL by escaping as such: \' (if Settings.backslashEscaping is turned on)) are rendered without modification.
+ * String literals (starting and ending with `'` in all databases, where all databases support escaping of the quote character by duplication as such: `''`, or in MySQL by escaping as such: `\'` (if Settings.backslashEscaping is turned on)) are rendered without modification.
 Any bind variable or QueryPart placeholders in such comments are ignored.
- * Quoted names (starting and ending with " in most databases, with ` in MySQL, or with [ and ] in T-SQL databases) are rendered without modification.
+ * Quoted names (starting and ending with `"` in most databases, with \` in MySQL, or with `[` and `]` in T-SQL databases) are rendered without modification.
 Any bind variable or QueryPart placeholders in such comments are ignored.
- * JDBC escape syntax ({fn ...}, {d ...}, {t ...}, {ts ...}) is rendered without modification.
+ * JDBC escape syntax (`{fn ...}`, `{d ...}`, `{t ...}`, `{ts ...}`) is rendered without modification.
 Any bind variable or QueryPart placeholders in such comments are ignored.
  * Bind variable placeholders (? or :name for named bind variables) are replaced by the matching bind value in case inlining is activated, e.g. through Settings.statementType == STATIC_STATEMENT.
- * QueryPart placeholders ({number}) are replaced by the matching QueryPart.
+ * QueryPart placeholders (`{number}`) are replaced by the matching QueryPart.
- * Keywords ({identifier}) are treated like keywords and rendered in the correct case according to Settings.renderKeywordStyle.
+ * Keywords (`{identifier}`) are treated like keywords and rendered in the correct case according to Settings.renderKeywordStyle.

 ### 02.如何禁用Jooq功能